styounessi/Jupyter_Notebook_Tips/README.md

 # Building Presentable Notebooks in Jupyter
 A collection of tips, examples, and tools to make content in Jupyter easy to share with broad audiences.
-Strictly as a way to keep all the information in one place rather than scattered all over the place.
+Strictly as a way to keep all the information in one place rather than scattered all over.

 The `.ipynb` file is the source notebook with all the live code, visualizations, and other media.
 The `.html` export removes all the technical elements from the notebook so that it is a purely presentation oriented document.